yashudkl/Skill-Sync/README.md

 - **Authentication**:
   - JWT for user authentication

 ## Future Improvements

 - Advanced search and filtering options (e.g., by location, experience level).
 - User ratings and reviews for collaborators.
 - Real-time chat feature for easier communication.
 - More skill categories and detailed profiles.
+- Production / Launch

 ## Team Members